RV Knorr: Role in search for Thresher, Scorpion, and Titanic

-In 1985, operated by the Woods Hole, she was the ship that discovered the wreck of the RMS Titanic, using side scan sonar.
+In 1985, operated by the Woods Hole Oceanographic Institution, she was the ship that discovered the wreck of the RMS Titanic, using side scan sonar.

 The U.S. Navy was interested in finding out what happened to their missing nuclear powered attack submarines, the USS Scorpion and the USS Thresher, which sank in the 1960s.
 Robert Ballard approached the Navy about using his new deep sea underwater robot craft, the Argo, to search for the Titanic.
 The Navy agreed it would finance use of the RV Knorr for Ballard's Titanic search only if he first searched for and investigated the two sunken submarines, and found out the state of their nuclear reactors after being submerged for such a long time, and whether their radioactivity was impacting the environment.
 When they searched for the two submarines, Ballard and his team discovered that they had imploded from the immense pressure at depth.
 It littered thousands of pieces of debris all over the ocean floor.
 Following the large trail of debris led them directly to both and made it significantly easier for them to locate them than if they were to search for the hulls directly.
 Using that lesson, they had Argo sweep back and forth across the ocean floor to find the Titanic's debris trail, following the trail to the wreckage of the ship itself.

 Decommissioning

-It was announced on December 4, 2014, that the research vessel Knorr is being decommissioned after more than 40 years as the workhorse of the Woods Hole Oceanographic Institution research fleet.
-It was transferred to the Mexican Navy in 2016, and was replaced by a new $74 million research vessel, the RV Neil Armstrong.
+It was announced on December 4, 2014, that the research vessel Knorr was being decommissioned after more than 40 years as the workhorse of the Woods Hole Oceanographic Institution research fleet.
+The ship's last full research cruise, with Chief Science Officer Richard W. Murray, was completed in December 2014.
+Knorr was transferred to the Mexican Navy in 2016, and was replaced by a new $74 million research vessel, the RV Neil Armstrong.